 Introduction to religious studies through contemporary spiritual ideas about and practices concerning nature and the environment.
 Topics may include New Age religion, ecofeminism and green ideals in visionary architecture and art.
 Special attention to eco-Hinduism, Aboriginal Dreamtime land management and green Buddhism.
 (Oral Presentations.)
 (Proseminar.)
 Not open to seniors.
 Maximum enrollment, 16.
 Seager.

 120F Religious Diversity in the USA.

 Religious diversity has been noted in big cities like New York and Los Angeles.
 But smaller cities like Utica have also diversified, seeing unprecedented population shifts in recent years.
 This course will take advantage of our proximity to Utica, and explore the mosques, temples, synagogues, and churches that exist there today, as well as explore the rich religious history of Central New York, including the Great Awakenings, Utopian communities, and recent immigration patterns.
 Multiple field trips.
 Rodriguez-Plate.
 (Writing-intensive.)
-This course is only open to first years and to those who take part in the pre-orientation trip.
+This course is only open to first years.
 Maximum enrollment, 16.
 S Brent Rodriguez-Plate.

 Encountering Hinduism: Sacrifice, Soul, and Image.

 This survey examines historical and current practices of Hinduism in a variety of social and religious contexts.
 It introduces students to essential beliefs, doctrines, institutions, and popular practices of Hinduism.
 Readings are drawn from the Vedas, Upanishads, Puranas, Epics and devotional poetry.
 Its multi-disciplinary approach draws upon literary, artist and performative sources including popular media and film.
 Not open to seniors.

 Peoples of the Book: Judaism, Christianity and Islam.